-Day 3 Purging Tips – Plastic Containers and Lids
+Day 3 – Decluttering Plastic Containers and Lids

 This post may contain affiliate links provided for your convenience.
 We earn commissions if you shop through the links on this page.
 I am also an Amazon Associate and earn from qualifying purchases Read my full disclosure policy.

-Welcome to Day 3 of the 31 Days of 10-minute Purging Tips Challenge.
-How have you done with the past two days’ challenges?
 Remember that the goal is to clear clutter that we don’t need from our lives and home so that we can make room to better enjoy life.
 Make room in your life for more enjoyment by getting rid of some of that stuff that’s just taking up room.
-Today we’re going to tackle decluttering plastic containers and lids.
-Let’s head to the kitchen and get started.
+Today we’re going to tackle decluttering plastic storage containers and lids.

 Clearing Clutter – Purging Tips for Plastic Containers and Lids